 But this was the first time he had returned in a league game and the Wales international received a warm reception before kick-off.

 After opening the scoring with a first-half header, Ramsey was applauded by sections of the home crowd - and some Cardiff fans sung his name following a second strike towards the end.

-The 22-year-old did not celebrate but responded by tapping both hands against his head - a Cardiff celebration known by supporters as
+The 22-year-old did not celebrate but responded by tapping both hands against his head - a Cardiff celebration known by supporters as the Ayatollah.